flyway/flywaydb.org/download/index.md

 Any questions regarding the Flyway Pro Edition and Flyway Enterprise Edition licensing?<br>
 Read the [**Commercial Licensing FAQ**](/download/faq)

-We also offer volume discounts, site licenses and redistributable licenses.<br>
+We also offer site licenses and redistributable licenses.<br>
 Contact us for more information at **sales@flywaydb.org**.

 <div class="modal fade" id="flyway-trial-license-modal" tabindex="-1" role="dialog">